 Setting foot in Europe and Emerging Markets

 Emerging economies have seen users picking the mobile platform over the web, thus underlining the popularity of apps.
 Facebook is the most popular social network, it boasts of over 1.23 billion users with 945 million accessing the service via the mobile platform.
-All this makes acquiring the biggest mobile messaging app a really important deal.
+All this makes acquiring the biggest mobile messaging app a rather important deal.

 After tasting success in the European markets, big names such as Digg , Viber and Reddit have seen Facebook steal their audiences in the recent past, which will only increase with its control on WhatsApp.